Accelero/MLDeploy/README.md

 ### Develop in Container
 1. Launch VSCode

+2. Open terminal in project root "MLDeploy/" and run `./setup-docker-volumes.ps1` to create the bind mount directories for the services in "MLDeploy/docker-volumes/..." and populate them with preconfigured config files.

-2. Open terminal at project root "MLDeploy/" and run `docker compose up -d` to launch all services.
+3. In the terminal in "MLDeploy/" run `docker compose up -d` to launch all services.

-3. To start development of an existing service, open the component's subdirectory in a Dev Container.
+4. To start development of an existing service, open the component's subdirectory in a Dev Container.
 Press F1 to open the command palette and call "Dev Containers: Open Folder in Container..." and select a folder of an existing service (e.g. "MLDeploy/components/modelserver/").
 The Dev Container should be built and replace the service in the active compose network.\
 Issues with launching the Dev Container can be caused by VSCode not correctly replacing the container in the compose network.
 Forcing a rebuild of the Dev Container can often fix these issues.
 Choose "Dev Containers: Rebuild and Reopen in Container" from the command palette to force a rebuild of the Dev Container.